Alex Scott Day Hospital

 - Dedicated hematology and oncology nurse practitioners.
 To help answer any questions or concerns you may have about your child’s treatments and procedures, there are always dedicated nurse practitioners available for both hematology and oncology patients.

-- Limited evening hours.
-During certain days of the month, hematology patients can schedule treatment during evening hours, to allow for some flexibility with school schedules.
+- Limited evening hours for hematology.
+On Wednesdays, hematology patients can schedule treatment during evening hours, to allow for some flexibility with school schedules.